cezarypiatek/cezarypiatek.github.io/src/content/post/pure-functions-and-unused-return-value/index.md

 ## Sloppy Fluent API

 After running the first version of my analyzer on one of my ASP.Core projects, I got a lot of warnings.
-Almost all of them were caused by the different fluent APIs, which are quite popular in objects that implement builder pattern.
+Almost all of them were caused by different fluent APIs, which are quite popular in objects that implement builder pattern.
 Lots of warnings in classes responsible for configuring different aspects of ASP.Core like web host configuration, `dependency injection`, or the HTTP pipelines.
 Another hive was located in components using `FluentValidator`.

 This is how the template `Startup` class looks like after scanning it with `CSE005`: